 As soon as you can.
-Timing is vital and you need to get the best legal advice as promptly as possible.
-The general rule is that the court proceedings need to be started within three years of the date of the accident or illness.
-There are exceptions to this time limit, for example, in relation to claims made by children or if you do not have capacity as a result of your injuries.
+Timing is vital and you need to get the best legal advice as soon as possible.
+The general rule is that court proceedings need to be started within three years of the date of the accident or illness.
+There are exceptions to this time limit, such as in relation to claims made by children or if you do not have capacity as a result of your injuries.
 It is always best to see a solicitor as soon as possible so they can advise you.
-Leaving it too late to instruct a solicitor may mean that a successful claim cannot be made.
+Leaving it too late may mean that a successful claim cannot be made.

 A proactive approach is in the best interests of every client.
 It is crucial that your solicitor is proactive in their approach to your case as your needs need to be assessed at the earliest practical opportunity.
-You and your family need to be consulted right from the start to identify what type of treatment is required and to work out who can provide this.
+You and your family need to be consulted right from the start, to identify what type of treatment is required and who can provide it.

 All our solicitors are qualified serious accident and illness lawyers.
 We are NOT unqualified claims handlers.

-Yes, we will make sure you get the benefits and government scheme payments to which you are entitled.
+Yes, our team will work with you to ensure you get the benefits and government scheme payments you are entitled to.

-We will pursue your claim after your death on behalf of your dependents and beneficiaries to ensure their future financial security.
+We will pursue your claim after your death on behalf of your dependants and beneficiaries, to ensure their future financial security.